Human Capital

 Employee Turnover

-The Company aims to constantly improve employee engagement and retention, targeting a turnover rate of no more than 5 percent per year and the retention of employees in key positions to ensure its business continuity.
-The employee turnover rate in 2023 was 6.2 percent, a 1.5 percent increase from the previous year.
-The higher rate has nonetheless not impacted operations.
+The Company aims to constantly improve employee engagement and retention, targeting a turnover rate of no more than 5% per year and the retention of employees in key positions to ensure its business continuity.
+The voluntary employee turnover rate in 2024 was 6.1%, a 0.1 decrease from the previous year, which resulted in no impact on operations.
+Employee turnover reduced slightly this year compared to the previous year.
+Surveys showed employees have a clear understanding of their duties and their connection to the targets and strategies of the Company.
+Employee pride in the Company also rose.

 Employee Development